-On behalf of the members of the scientific committee, we are pleased to welcome you to the 11th International Conference on Skin Ageing and Challenges which will be held on November 5-6, 2020 in Portugal.
-Skin Challenges 2020 is organized under the patronage of the International Microbiota Society (IMS) and the International Society of Antioxidants in Nutrition and Health (ISANH).
+On behalf of the members of the scientific committee, we are pleased to welcome you to the 11th International Conference on Skin Ageing and Challenges which will be held on November 11-12, 2021, as Virtual Congress.
+Skin Challenges 2021 is organized under the patronage of the International Society of Microbiota (ISM).

 As in previous years, a strong focus will be again to foster the exchange between academia, basic research and industry, and applied research.

 We will also provide more time and space to present the recent innovations, biotechnology products and devices.

 The aims of Skin Challenges 2021 are to: